Train Simulation#

 In the railway domain it is often useful to work with schematic (also called abstract) networks instead of (or in addition to) geographical networks.
 Such abstract networks can make it easier so see all tracks and switches on a single screen without zooming and panning.
 SUMO supports working with abstract maps in the following ways:

-• All outputs that include geometry information (i.e. fcd-output) will be according the the network loaded with option -n
+- All outputs that include geometry information (i.e. fcd-output) will be according to the network loaded with option -n

 Miscellaneous#